 For the successful execution of the filed study the co-operation of a number of persons was necessary.
 The authors thank the co-workers of the Hahn-Meitner-Institut Berlin for the preparation of radio tracers, in particular Mrs. Dr. Alber, Dr. Buchert and Mr. Gatschke.
 For the support at the time of the measurements the authors thank Dr. Baetz and Dr. Zeuner of TU Dresden as well as Mr. Schuler of PSI.
-Mr. Marti and Dr. Ludwig of PSI are thanked for their co-operation for the design and the building of the tracer absorber.
+Mr. Marti of PSI is thanked for his co-operation for the design and the building of the tracer absorber.